Same-sex marriage in Nevada

-Same-sex marriage in Nevada has been legally recognized since October 9, 2014, when a federal district court judge issued an injunction against Nevada's enforcement of its same-sex marriage ban, acting on order from the Ninth Circuit Court of Appeals.
+Same-sex marriage has been legally recognized in Nevada since October 9, 2014, when a federal district court judge issued an injunction against enforcement of Nevada's same-sex marriage ban, acting on order from the Ninth Circuit Court of Appeals.
 A unanimous three-judge panel of the Ninth Circuit had ruled two days earlier that the state's ban on same-sex marriage was unconstitutional.
-Same-sex marriage was previously banned by an amendment to the Constitution of Nevada adopted in 2002.
-The statutory and constitutional bans were repealed in 2017 and 2020, respectively.
+Same-sex marriage was previously banned by an amendment to the Constitution of Nevada, which was approved by voters in 2002.
+The statutory ban on same-sex marriages was repealed by the Nevada Legislature in 2017, and the constitutional ban was repealed by voters in 2020 by 62–38 percent.

 Nevada has recognized domestic partnerships since October 1, 2009, after the Nevada Legislature enacted legislation overriding Governor Jim Gibbons's veto.
 The state maintains a domestic partnership registry that enables same-sex couples to enjoy most of the same rights as married couples.
 It allows opposite-sex couples to establish domestic partnerships as well.

+Legal history

+The LGBT community in Nevada enjoyed a series of political victories in the 1990s, including the repeal of a law that criminalized consensual same-sex sexual relations and the passage of a law banning discrimination on the basis of sexual orientation.
+In 1998, the Mayor of Las Vegas, Jan Jones Blackhurst, issued a proclamation declaring February 12 as the National Freedom to Marry Day, a move considered "unprecedented" by local activists.
+Around the time the federal Defense of Marriage Act (DOMA) was passed in 1996, religious and conservative groups began campaigning to pass a constitutional amendment banning same-sex marriage in Nevada.
+A local version of the National Coalition for the Protection of Marriage was founded in 1999.
+The group succeeded in filing a petition to amend the Constitution of Nevada prohibiting same-sex marriages and banning the state from recognizing same-sex marriages validly performed elsewhere.
+Opponents of same-sex marriage gained momentum in Nevada by the successful campaign in California to pass Proposition 22.